 Vaccinated people can relax many of these rules!
 Vaccines are 90-95% effective, so you still have a small chance of infection.

 Testing: There are several kinds of tests, and they tell you different things.

 Isothermal amplification: The Abbott ID Now COVID tests uses this relatively new technology.
-These tests are similar to PCR and are both sensitive and very fast.
+These tests are similar to PCR but more prone to false negatives.

 If you have cold or flu symptoms, contact your doctor immediately and see if you can get a test.
 Testing is much more available than it was early in the pandemic.
 San Diego County is encouraging anyone who wants a test to be tested.

 Antibody Dependent Enhancement: I’ve written about this a lot and I won’t describe it in depth here.
 In short, this pathway allows some viruses to create more severe disease on the 2nd time infecting a person than the first.
 It is theoretically possible, perhaps even likely with SARS viruses, which is why I have been careful to avoid infection and why I’m not going to get the vaccine unless perhaps my work requires it.